top of page

 Spalding-Moor Circular Walk

-Spalding-Moor Circular Walk A Brief History of Spalding Moor Spalding Moor is a historic area of low-lying land in the East Riding of Yorkshire, situated between Howden, Holme-on-Spalding-Moor, and the River Foulness.
+Spalding-Moor Circular Walk 5.26mi A Brief History of Spalding Moor Spalding Moor is a historic area of low-lying land in the East Riding of Yorkshire, situated between Howden, Holme-on-Spalding-Moor, and the River Foulness.
 Its name likely derives from the Old English “Spaldingas” , meaning the people of Spald, combined with “Moor” , referring to the marshy or open lands that once dominated the area.
-Historically, Spalding Moor was a wetland and fenland area, shaped by drainage sch
+Historically, Spalding Moor was a wetland and fenland area, shaped by drain

 Michael Palmer